Windows File and Folder Permissions Guarantee Your File and Folder Security [All You Need to Know] - Qiling

 How to Set Windows File and Folder Permissions

-With explicit knowledge of Windows file and folder permissions, following their function and standard type, it is time to move across how to set these permissions across a specific file or folder.
-There are many methods to cater to these permissions, but we shall be looking into the most appropriate and cohesive way that would set the proper permissions and offer the control that one is looking for across the computer content:
+With explicit knowledge of Windows file and folder permissions, it's time to set them across a specific file or folder.
+There are various methods to do so, but the most appropriate and cohesive way is to follow the standard type and function of each file or folder.
+By doing so, you can set the proper permissions and gain control over your computer's content.

 Step 1.
-Start by navigating to the respective file or folder you must restrict for the user.
-As you approach a specific file or folder, right-click on it and select the option of "Properties".
+To restrict a user's access, start by navigating to the file or folder you want to restrict.
+Right-click on it and select the option of "Properties" to access its properties window.

 tap on properties